132nd-vWing/TRMT-Brief/RANGES/Range8.md

-# Range 7
+# Range 8

 ## Description

-Range 7 is a basic gunnery range for helicopters
+Range 8 is a